 What if teachers are being asked to come into school buildings for tasks like cleaning out student lockers?

 Under the Governor’s Executive Order 20-08, teachers should only be coming into school buildings for the purpose of facilitating distance learning and performing essential functions.
 Although ISTA does not believe cleaning out student lockers is an essential function, IDOE has stated that this is a local decision.
 Therefore, local associations should push back on safety issues through the discussion process.

 To prepare for possible community transmission of COVID-19, the most important thing for schools to do now is plan and prepare.
 As the global outbreak evolves, schools should prepare for the possibility of community-level outbreaks.

 The National Education Association (NEA) is providing advocacy on the federal level as Congress and federal agencies determine how to address impacts of COVID-19.
 The NEA has also collected information from across the federal government and resources to help you talk to students about what is happening.

 Training & Professional Development

 Educators are life-long learners.
 During this crisis, many training and professional development opportunities have been postponed or canceled.
 Here are resources for educators looking to access quality, peer-reviewed training and professional development.

-With the widespread impacts of Coronavirus, numerous organizations, educational outlets, partners and others are releasing information.
+With the widespread impacts of Coronavirus, numerous organizations, education outlets, partners and others are releasing information.
 ISTA will continue to share information received.